smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

 ## Alternatives considered
  1. Do not write all logs to SDL before shutdown ( some logs may  be missed)
- 2. Write all logs before shutdown ( shutdown may take a log time)
+ 2. Write all logs before shutdown ( shutdown may take a long time)